Victoria de los Ángeles: Career in music

 De los Ángeles performed regularly in song recitals with pianists Gerald Moore and Geoffrey Parsons, occasionally appearing with other eminent singers, such as Elisabeth Schwarzkopf and Dietrich Fischer-Dieskau.
 Her recitals of Spanish songs with the pianist Alicia de Larrocha, a fellow Barcelona native who was her close friend, were also legendary.
-She sang at the Barcelona Olympic Games in 1992, aged 68.
+She sang at the closing ceremony of the 1992 Summer Olympics, aged 68.

 She made many widely acclaimed recordings, including those of La vida breve, La bohème, Pagliacci, and Madama Butterfly.
 The last three paired her with the outstanding tenor Jussi Björling.
 She was particularly appreciative of Björling's unique talent.
 In de los Ángeles' biography by Peter Roberts, de los Ángeles noted that "in despite of technical developments, none of the Jussi Björling recordings give you the true sound of his voice.
 It was a far, far more beautiful voice than you can hear on the recordings he left".

-The government of France named her a Chevalier the Légion d'honneur in 1994.
+The government of France named her a Chevalier of the Légion d'honneur in 1994.

 Personal life and death

 She married Enrique Magriña in 1948.
 He and one of their two sons predeceased her.

 She was hospitalized for a bronchial infection on December 31, 2004, and died of respiratory failure on 15 January 2005, aged 81.
 She was buried in the Montjuïc Cemetery, Barcelona.

-In her native Catalonia she usually appeared, in the post-Franco era, under the Catalan form of her name, Victòria dels Àngels.

 Recognition

 Her obituary in The Times (UK) noted that she must be counted “among the finest singers of the second half of the 20th century".
 James Hinton, Jr. praised her "meltingly lovely middle voice".
 Elizabeth Forbes, writing in UK's The Independent, also noted that "It is impossible to imagine a more purely beautiful voice than that of Victoria de los Ángeles at the height of her career in the 1950s and early 1960s".
-She was ranked number 3, after Maria Callas and Dame Joan Sutherland, in the BBC Music Magazine's List of The Top Twenty Sopranos of All Time (2007).
+She was ranked number 3, after Maria Callas and Joan Sutherland, in the BBC Music Magazine's List of The Top Twenty Sopranos of All Time (2007).

 The municipal music school of Sant Cugat del Vallès is named for her (Escola Municipal de Música Victòria dels Àngels) and is located on a plaza bearing her name (Plaça Victòria dels Àngels).
+This school preserves her first grand piano, a Steck no. 49253 from 1913, purchased in Barcelona in 1948.
 Several other municipalities in Catalonia and many other in all of Spain have streets named after her.

-In 2007 a private foundation was established in order to preserve her legacy and promote her figure, named Fundació Victoria de los Ángeles.
+In 2007 a private foundation was established in order to preserve her legacy, named Fundació Victoria de los Ángeles.